Sheetla Devi Temple: Accessibility

 Kada Dham Sheetla Mata's temple is connected by rail.
-Sirathu is the main railway station here, from where the distance of the temple is 10 kms.
+Sirathu is the main railway station here, from where the distance of the temple is 10 km.
 Apart from this, you can reach here directly by bus from many cities of Uttar Pradesh.
-One has to reach Saini by bus, from where the distance of the temple is 8 kms.
+One has to reach Saini by bus, from where the distance of the temple is 8 km.
 One can get there by taxi or auto from the railway station and Saini.
 Prayagraj is the nearest airport connected to many cities in India.
 The temple is located at a distance of 70 km from Prayagraj.

 Tourism

 This temple of Maa Sheetla is an important attraction for domestic and foreign tourists.
 The region was ruled by several ruling Hindu dynasties from the medieval era.
 Tourists also visit the ruins of the fort of Raja Jayachandra, the last ruler of Kannauj.
 A large number of tourists come to visit this place.